 Some ex-service organisations also have a special 'funeral fund' that can help with financial assistance for those having difficulty meeting funeral expenses.
-In addition there is a funeral benefit available through the Department of Veterans' Affairs for eligible veterans and dependants.
+In addition there is a funeral benefit available through the DVA for eligible veterans and dependants.
 More information about entitlement to funeral benefits is provided in the following section.

 It is important to ensure that your wishes are known.
-Open discussions on funeral matters will ease the burden felt by grieving family and friend.
+Open discussions on funeral matters will ease the burden felt by grieving family and friends.